join

 >>> samples = Labels("sample", np.array([[0]]))

-Define two disjoint Labels.
+Define two disjoint set of Labels.

 >>> properties_1 = Labels("n", np.array([[0], [2], [3]]))